 2000 – today

-The designers have returned the classic dark gold color.
+The designers have returned to the classic dark gold color.
 Many elements have outlines that were not there before.
 The crown’s design has changed: its inner part is completely red, and the lower rim is white.

 Font and Colors

-- knight’s belt
+- Knight’s belt

 - Sala Calvet pennant